Blog Work With Me Shop Resources

 Oregon

 Oregon deserves its own chapter.
-Bend has become a ritual — it shows up on nearly every route south, a reliable place to stop, breathe mountain air, and eat an Ocean Roll from Sparrow Bakery.
+Bend has become a ritual; it shows up on nearly every route south, a reliable place to stop, breathe mountain air, and eat an Ocean Roll from Sparrow Bakery.
 From Seattle we've driven down through Portland, done the Mt Hood Fruit Loop in summer and snowshoed the ski area in winter, then followed the Oregon coast south through Cannon Beach and into the Redwoods.
 The Tamolitch Blue Pool near Bend is one of the most surreal things I've seen anywhere — a river that disappears into lava and resurfaces as an impossibly bright blue pool in the forest.
-It rained on us the whole hike and we didn't care.
+It rained on us the whole hike, but we welcomed it, protected by the lush rainforest trees above.

 Aerial view of the blue MINI Cooper parked at a coastal overlook on the Oregon coast

 One of the things I didn't expect about living in the Pacific Northwest is how much of road tripping here involves ferries.
-The car goes on the boat, the boat crosses the water, and then you keep driving — it becomes completely natural.
-The Washington State ferries are practically a commuter system at this point: we've taken them to Bainbridge Island and Vashon Island for day trips, and Whidbey Island for longer weekends.
+You drive the car onto the boat, you take in the views of the sea while getting some time to relax from driving, and then you continue onward to your destination.
+The Washington State ferries are a commuter system for many; I've taken them to Bainbridge Island, Vashon Island, Whidbey Island for day trips, and the San Juan Islands for longer weekends.
 Getting to the Olympic Peninsula means taking the Bainbridge ferry out of Seattle, which is honestly part of what makes that trip feel like a proper departure.
-We've taken the Black Ball Ferry from Port Angeles over to Victoria, BC twice, Sora posted up in the window watching the strait pass by.
-The BC Ferries run from Horseshoe Bay in Vancouver over to Gibsons on the Sunshine Coast, which is how we got to Sechelt.
+I've taken the Black Ball Ferry from Port Angeles over to Victoria, BC several times, Sora posted up in the window watching the strait pass by and going through customs via a port entry.
+The BC Ferries run from Horseshoe Bay in Vancouver over to Gibsons on the Sunshine Coast, which is how I got to Sechelt to visit a friend on one of our other trips.
 Each crossing is its own small adventure, a pause in the drive where all you can do is stand on the deck and look at the water.

 Canada

-Living in Seattle means Canada is right there.
-We've driven up to Vancouver and Squamish three times, made the Whistler run six times for ski season, and taken the ferry over to the Sunshine Coast to explore Sechelt.
+One thing I love about living in Seattle is the easy access to Canada.
+I've driven up to Vancouver and Squamish three times, made the Whistler run six times for various ski trips, and taken the ferry over to the Sunshine Coast to explore Sechelt and Vancouver Island.
 Port Townsend too, for a slower kind of weekend.
 Canada has always felt like an extension of the same road, not a different one.
+I often reflect on how we have more in common with the BC canadians in Seattle than we do with many americans, yet we are across borders.

 California

-Another trip took us from Seattle through the Oregon coast and Redwoods to Napa and San Francisco — and then the highway to Yosemite closed overnight due to a mudslide.
+Another trip, on my second move to Denver from Seattle, I drove down from Seattle through Bend, towards the southern Oregon coast and through the rainy, autumn covered Redwoods to Napa and San Francisco — and then the highway to Yosemite closed overnight due to a mudslide.
 I rerouted through Fresno, through the Central Valley heat, out to Las Vegas, and into the desert instead.
 It was the most fun I had on that trip.
-Hotels with good refund policies are worth every penny.
+Hotels or cheap camgrounds with good refund policies are always my go to due to unpredictable conditions in the west (e.g., mudslides, wildfires, blizzards, etc.).

 Arizona & New Mexico